polincdev/DummyCastle/README.md

 ### Error handling

-The library tries to be as unobtrusive as possible that's why it handles all its exceptions internally.
+The library tries to be as unobtrusive as possible, that's why it handles all its exceptions internally.
-Thanks to that there is no risk of NullPointerException, but at the cost of verbosity of error handling.
+Thanks to that there is no risk of NullPointerException, but it is attained at the cost of verbosity of error handling.
 So if the exception occurs the value gets purged and limited to an empty string, but not nullified.
 In order to detect causes of potential errors two methods are provided: isError() and getException().
 The isError() method, as one may suspect, returns boolean value which indicate that at any point of calling methods of the library an exceptions has been thrown.
 This means that errors don't get reset by next operations.
 This poses a risk of calling chained methods which in sequence may work of erratic value.
-The second method returns the actual exceptions which may be used to retrieve informations concerning the issue.
+The second method returns the actual exceptions which may be used to retrieve information concerning the issue.

 ```java
 //Any kind of operations.
 We assume it will throw an internal exception.